Skip to main content

 Choose how and when your metric runs:

-• Metric Policies — Automate collection on incoming calls (monitoring).
-Set conditions to target specific agents, sources, or call properties.
+• Collectors — Automate collection on incoming calls (monitoring).
+Add conditions to target specific agents, sources, or call properties; leave them empty to match every call.

-• Simulation Run Plans — Attach metrics with thresholds to simulation tests to validate agent behavior before deployment.
+• Simulation plans — Attach metrics with thresholds to simulation runs to validate agent behavior before deployment.

 • Collection Jobs — Run metrics on demand against existing calls via the SDK, useful for backfilling or re-processing.